 Of course, there are pros and cons to all types of home loans.
 But if you’d like to combine the joys of homeownership with a monthly housing payment that stays the same, consider using a long-term fixed-rate mortgage.

-According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage is 6.76% as of the first week of March 2025.
+According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage is 6.09% as of February 2026.
 That’s a little lower than the same time last year, though still relatively high compared to a couple of years ago.
-At the same time last year, rates were at 6.94% over the same week.

 If you’re looking to buy a home in Seattle, WA, we can help.
 Sammamish Mortgage is a family-owned and operated Mortgage Company who has been proudly serving the Pacific Northwest since 1992.
-We currently lend in all of Washington, Oregon, Idaho, and Colorado.
-With their wide offerings in mortgage programs and flexible qualification criteria.
-Get in touch with Sammamish Mortgage today or visit our website to get an instant rate quote!
+We currently lend in all of Washington, Oregon, Idaho, California, and Colorado.
+With their wide offerings in mortgage programs and flexible qualification criteria, including our 15-year fixed-rate mortgages, 30-year fixed-rate mortgages, and adjustable-rate mortgages (ARMs), among others.
+Get in touch with Sammamish Mortgage today to get pre-approved for a mortgage or visit our website to get an instant rate quote!

 Whether you’re buying a home or ready to refinance, our professionals can help.